Fresh eyes on old instruments

 The first aeroplane was built using the most appropriate materials available at the time.
 As new materials were developed, so did the scope and potential of flight.
 This created a progression that led all the way to spacecraft.

 As beautiful and functional as they are, stringed instruments are still intrinsically linked to their initial development using solid wood.
 The designs arose from the process of problem-solving when solid timber was the optimum material choice.
-I am keen to see what else is possible when we step away from the truths of traditional instrument making and cast our imagination into new resolutions to old problems.
+I am keen to see what else is possible when we step away from the truths of traditional instrument making as our starting point and cast our imagination into the possibilities of new resolutions to old problems.

-Imagine if today we were given the brief to start from scratch and reimagine a six-stringed instrument.
-It would need to fulfil all the objectives of tone, projection and playability but without the necessity of referencing traditional solutions or material loyalty.
-I very much doubt that that instrument would be built of solid wood or that it would end up looking entirely like a guitar.
+Imagine if today we were given the brief to start from scratch and reimagine stringed instruments.
+They would need to fulfil all the objectives of tone, projection and playability but without the necessity of referencing traditional solutions or material loyalty.

 My Hypothesis